You've set up your test and you're ready to go!

-If you wish to see the system log you can click on 'Toggle system log'.
+If you wish to see the system log you can click on little boxes at the bottom right hand side of the screen.
 This shows you everything that is happening from the user perspective and the system perspective - from both the JMeter log and the script log.
 You can also check the box Alert on a New Message to get notifications with every new action.

 There are three checkboxes at the top of the system log: user, system or console.
 You can keep them all checked and the system log will show you whats going on in all of them at once, review each one individually - or a combination of the three.

 You can complete other tasks while the test is running in the background, such as viewing reports - or even configuring and running other tests.

 You can wait a few minutes until the test ends or you can stop the test yourself.

 If you want to stop the test, just go to the top of the screen and hit the 'stop' icon.

 Now You'll be asked whether you want to execute a Graceful Shutdown or immediately Terminate the Servers.